Leigh-M/THE/README.md

 ### CI/CD pipeline included
-As an example included is a Gitlab .yml file which runs unit tests and linting on each commit, aside from WIP commits
+As an example included is a Gitlab .yml file which runs unit tests and linting on each commit, aside from WIP commits Also 2 example github actions workflows, which run tests, lint and deploy to dev on any push or pull to/ from master And will deploy to prod on any tag that is pushed

 ### To debug locally
 VSCode launch config: